giogresio/Personal-Homelab/documentation/Virtual-Machines.md

 # VM Relationships

-OPNsense - offers routing and segmentation for the rest of the VMs
+OPNsense - offers routing and segmentation for the rest of the network.

-Windows Server - offers DNS services for the other servers
+Windows Server - offers DNS services for the other servers.

-TrueNAS - offers File storage services for the other servers
+TrueNAS - offers File storage services for the other servers.